lsst/dp2_lsst_io/docs/tutorials/portal/101/portal-101-2.rst

 **3. Select the target and data set.**
-Next to "Select Target" enter the coordinates ``53.13,-28.10``, which are the center of the Extended Chanrda Deep Field South (ECDFS) field, and field of view of ``1`` degree.
+Next to "Select Target" enter the coordinates ``53.13,-28.10``, which are the center of the Extended Chandra Deep Field South (ECDFS) field, and field of view of ``1`` degree.
 Under "Select Data Set" click on the row "DP2 gri pretty coadd", as in Figure 2, then click "Search" at lower left.

 .. figure:: images/portal-101-2-2.png